The future of secure communications: device independence in quantum key distribution: Fully Device Independent Quantum Key Distribution (DI-QKD)

 which can be satisfied for any $\eta_l>0$.
-As a result, \textit{the routed Bell inequality expressed in \ref{theorem:sekatski2025} can be violated for arbitrary transmission $\eta_l>0$, offering a dramatic advantage in terms of robustness to loss compared to standard Bell tests.} Even when the source and detectors are not ideal but sufficiently reliable, quantum nonlocal correlations can still be established for arbitrarily low transmission, provided that the number of measurement settings on $A_1$ ($n_{A_1}$) satisfies condition $n_{A_1} > \frac{1}{\eta_l}$. \\
+As a result, \textit{the routed Bell inequality expressed in \ref{theorem:sekatski2025} can be violated for arbitrary transmission $\eta_l>0$, offering a dramatic advantage in terms of robustness to loss compared to standard Bell tests.} Even when the source and detectors are not ideal but sufficiently reliable, quantum nonlocal correlations can still be established for arbitrarily low transmission, provided that the number of measurement settings on $A_1$ ($n_{A_1}$) satisfies condition $n_{A_1} > \frac{1}{\eta_l}$. \\ \paragraph{Parallel repeated routed Bell experiments} The repeated routed Bell experiments introduced in \cite{Chaturvedi2025} work as follows: consider a Bell experiment where Alice and Bob both have $N$-bit strings $\boldsymbol{x}=(x_j)_{j=1}^N$ and $\boldsymbol{y}=(y_j)_{j=1}^N$ as inputs and produce $N$-bit strings $\boldsymbol{a}=(a_j)_{j=1}^N$ and $\boldsymbol{b}=(b_j)_{j=1}^N$.
+In the routed version, based on an additional input $i\in\{0,1\}$, Alice decides to direct the transmission from the source to her measurement device $A_i$.
+The source prepares a $2^N\times 2^N$ dimensional state $\ket{\Phi^{+}}^{\otimes N}$, and the devices close to the source, $(A_0,B)$ perform the following measurements